Microservice

 Microservices on AWS

-We adapted the definitions of this guide from the Amazon AWS (opens new window) web.
+We adapted the definitions in this guide from the Amazon AWS (opens new window) website.

 For more information on how AWS can support the implementation of a microservices initiative, we recommend visiting its official documentation (opens new window).